Jimmywu987/tetris/README.md

-This Tetris is built with React and tailwind css.
+This Tetris is built with React and tailwind css, and the mobile is not yet done.